Prescott Workers’ Compensation Attorney | Phillips Law Group

 - Control the employer has over your work activities

 If you are covered by the insurance policy, you should be eligible for compensation for an injury caused by a work-related task.
 This can include occupational diseases that arise from repetitive activities, such as lifting heavy items or exposure to potentially toxic chemicals.
+Contact a Prescott workers’ compensation lawyer, like the ones at Phillips Law Group, to see if you have an eligible claim.

 Are Benefits Available if You Were Injured Offsite?

 If you suffered an injury while performing work-related duties but were not physically at your job site, you may still be eligible for workers’ compensation benefits.
-However, you have the burden of proving that you were performing work-related tasks at the time of accident.
+However, you have the burden of proving that you were performing work-related tasks at the time of the accident.

 Claims involving off-site injuries can be quite complicated.
 Examples may include injuries that occur: